Buyer Considerations & Disclosures

 How I Determine Price

-For my part, if you decide to go with String Instrument Rescue, I commit to being responsive, transparent, forthcoming, fair and honest in every interaction.
+If you decide to go with String Instrument Rescue, I commit to being responsive, transparent, forthcoming, fair and honest in every interaction.

 Thank you for taking time to consider String Instrument Rescue.
 Please contact me anytime at StringInstrumentRescue@gmail.com.